Adaptive deep learning framework for robust unsupervised underwater image enhancement

-The specific weight $\beta$ used for these loss terms will depend on the dataset's characteristics and the model's desired performance.
-By minimizing this total loss function, the model is able to learn an effective mapping from the input degraded images to the corresponding enhanced images, while also aligning the posterior and prior distributions in the latent space.
+where $\beta$ is a weight parameter, whose value depends on the dataset's characteristics and the model's desired performance.
+By minimizing this total loss function, $L$, the model is able to learn an effective mapping from the input degraded images to the corresponding enhanced images, while also aligning the posterior and prior distributions in the latent space.
 This allows the model to generate high-quality enhanced images while also incorporating uncertainty into the enhancement process.